affanseo4-droid/allnewsinfo-latest-headlines/README.md

-# All News Info — Latest Headlines Fetcher
+# All News Info — Latest Content Fetcher

-A tiny Python script that fetches the latest news headlines from All News Info and prints them to your terminal.
+A tiny Python script that fetches the latest informational content and updates from All News Info and prints them to your terminal.

 Website: https://allnewsinfo.co.uk/

+All News Info shares informational content and updates across a range of topics, kept current for readers looking for reliable information.

 ## Usage